Decay of transmon qubit in a broadband one-dimensional cavity: The model

 where

+The interaction terms $V_1$ and $V_2$ describe the coupling of the transmon to the waveguide photon modes where $a_k^+$ and $a_k$ are the creation and annihilation photon operators, respectively.
+Hamiltonian (\ref{1}) is written in the rotating wave approximation (RWA).
+This approximation is valid if $g_1(k)\ll E_e$ and $g_2(k)\ll E_f$; we assume these conditions hold throughout the paper.
+In this regime, the transmon is considered to be weakly coupled to the waveguide modes.

-In transmon the nearest-neighbor coupling is realized \cite{Koch2007}.
-Therefore, for the first three levels which we consider here the second level $|e\rangle$ interacts with both the ground state $|g\rangle$ and the third level $|f\rangle$.
-The interaction between $|g\rangle$ and $|f\rangle$ is absent.
-In addition, $g_2(k)=\sqrt{(3/2)}g_1(k)$ \cite{Koch2007}.
+In a transmon, the nearest-neighbor coupling is realized \cite{Koch2007}.
+Therefore, for the first three levels considered here the second level $|e\rangle$ interacts with both the ground state $|g\rangle$ and the third level $|f\rangle$, while direct interaction between $|g\rangle$ and $|f\rangle$ is absent.
+Furthermore, $g_2(k)=\sqrt{(3/2)}g_1(k)$ \cite{Koch2007}.